InformaticsMatters/ansible-infrastructure/provisioning/eksctl/README.md

     $ export AWS_ACCESS_KEY_ID=0000
     $ export AWS_SECRET_ACCESS_KEY=0000

+## Displaying node groups
+You can display the current node groups for a cluster using `eksctl`: -

+    $ eksctl get nodegroup --cluster=im-main

 ## Adding node groups
 If you want to add node groups to an existing cluster simply add them to the `cluster.yaml` and then create the physical instances